kristoff-it/ziggy-lang.io/content/documentation/schema-structure.md

 ### Struct definitions

-The final section of a Ziggy Schema file is a list of struct definitnions.
+The final section of a Ziggy Schema file is a list of struct definitions.

 ```ziggy-schema